morganlyle/Impulse/README.md

 * Morgan
 * Nellie

-* The one stop shop for anything you definitely need.
+* The one stop shop for subscription boxes with impulse buys catered directly to you!
 ```

 ## Intended Market